 A Holistic Approach to Health and Wellbeing

-In recent times, travelling for the sake of Ayurveda treatments has become a widely popular phenomenon, as now, the people have started adopting a more natural means of achieving health with some desire for spiritual and psychological intervention as well.
-People have opened up to the unspoken moto of Ayurveda – ‘we do not treat the condition, we treat the person’.
-So, when Ayurveda provides treatment, the approach is always in a holistic view.
-People have also started on opening up to the idea of management of chroinc disorders throung Ayurveda.
-People from various places and aspects of life who have suffered from various conditions for a long duration of their life have started viewing Ayurveda as their saviour, which is being justified by this system of medicine.
-People’s interest in less synthsized chemical based medications and more of herbal and natural approach is also being justly addressed by Ayurveda.
-Finally the desire to achieve overall health by addressing both ‘psyche’ and ‘soma’ by the people has been taken care of b the most prolific treatment modality in Ayurvea known as ‘Panchakarma’, which includes five different procedures which detoxifies an rejuvinates a person, and the beauty of it is that, it can be used to achieve better health as well as be free from diseases.
+In recent times, traveling for the sake of Ayurveda treatments has become a widely popular phenomenon, as now, people have started adopting a more natural means of achieving health with some desire for spiritual and psychological intervention as well.
+People have opened up to the unspoken motto of Ayurveda – ‘we do not treat the condition, we treat the person’.
+So, when Ayurveda provides treatment, the approach is always a holistic view.
+People have also started opening up to the idea of the management of chronic disorders through Ayurveda.
+People from various places and aspects of life who have suffered from various conditions for a long duration of their life have started viewing Ayurveda as their savior, which is justified by this system of medicine.
+People’s interest in less synthesized chemical-based medications and more herbal and natural approaches are also being justly addressed by Ayurveda.
+Finally, the desire to achieve overall health by addressing both the ‘psyche’ and ‘soma’ by the people has been taken care of b the most prolific treatment modality in Ayurveda known as ‘Panchakarma’, which includes five different procedures which detoxify a rejuvenates a person, and the beauty of it is that it can be used to achieve better health as well as be free from diseases.

 Ayurveda has the ability to bring about a boom in the sector of tourism.
-Unlike the western medical procedures which is available in the west, to recieve the boons of Ayurveda, the people have to visit the land of thehimalays.
-People searching for relief from chronic aliments, for spiritual initervention and for improvng health make up a huge population.
-The onlytask is to propagate the name of Ayurveda, rest will follow accordingly.
+Unlike the Western medical procedures which are available in the West, to receive the boons of Ayurveda, the people have to visit the land of the Himalayas.
+People searching for relief from chronic ailments, spiritual intervention, and improving health make up a huge population.
+The only task is to propagate the name of Ayurveda, the rest will follow accordingly.